Ferie/cssCollapse/README.md

 [![Build Status](https://travis-ci.org/Ferie/cssCollapse.svg?branch=master)](https://travis-ci.org/Ferie/cssCollapse)
 [![github tag](https://img.shields.io/github/tag/Ferie/cssCollapse.svg)](https://github.com/Ferie/cssCollapse/tags)

+Are you still using jQuery?
+Would you like a nice CSS transition managed with jQuery?
+If the answer is "Yes" this is the right place for you.

 This plugin was developed to slide the content of a hidden box using the CSS3 transitions rules.

 ## Examples

-See the [cssCollapse jQuery plugin](http://riccardoandreatta.com/web-app/cssCollapse/example.html) in actions!
+See the [cssCollapse jQuery plugin](https://jquery-css-collapse.netlify.com/) in action!

 ## Options and parameters